yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-1.md

       });
 {{< / highlight >}}

-We add a new state resource to save the current message.
+We add a new state resource, `message`, to save the current message.
-This time, we add this resource to the supplies clause of our behavior definition with `.supplies()`.
+We add this resource to a new supplies clause of our behavior definition with `.supplies()`.
-Supplies are resources that this behavior is solely responsible for.
+__Supplies__ are resources that this behavior is solely responsible for.
-It means that behavior can both read a resource's `.value` and `.update()` it.
+It means that a behavior can both read a resource's `.value` and `.update()` it as well.

+We call `message.update()` with the text contents of the greeting to save them for later.

+{{< alert title="Rule" color="primary" >}}
 A resource can only be supplied by one behavior.
-Although a behavior can supply multiple resources.
+A behavior can supply multiple resources.
+It is an error to call `.update()` on a resource inside a behavior if it does not appear in the supplies clause.

+Actions can call `.update()` on a resource without specifying that they do so.
+Actions cannot `.update()` a resource if it is supplied by a behavior.
+{{< /alert >}}

+### Logging Behavior

+We can introduce the logging functionality by adding an additional behavior.

 {{< highlight javascript "hl_lines=6-10">}}
         if (this.button.justUpdated) {